 Feed materials into or remove materials from machines or equipment that is automatic or tended by other workers.

-Set up and operate a variety of machine tools to produce precision parts and instruments.
+Set up and operate a variety of machine tools to produce precision parts and instruments out of metal.
 Includes precision instrument makers who fabricate, modify, or repair mechanical instruments.
-May also fabricate and modify parts...
+May also fabricate and...

 Lubricate machinery, change parts, or perform other routine machinery maintenance.

 Set up, test, and adjust manufacturing machinery or equipment, using any combination of electrical, electronic, mechanical, hydraulic, pneumatic, or computer technologies.

 Apply theory and principles of mechanical engineering to modify, develop, test, or adjust machinery and equipment under direction of engineering staff or physical scientists.

 Construct, maintain, or repair medical supportive devices such as braces, orthotics and prosthetic devices, joints, arch supports, and other surgical and medical appliances.

 Test, adjust, or repair biomedical or electromedical equipment.

 Operate or tend furnaces, such as gas, oil, coal, electric-arc or electric induction, open-hearth, or oxygen furnaces, to melt and refine metal before casting or to produce specified types of steel.

 Monitor, operate, and maintain landfill gas collection system components and environmental monitoring and control systems.